Brzeg: Medieval Poland

 Prior to Brzeg receiving its town charter, the Duke of Wrocław, Henry III the White, received the settlement of Małkowice, (present-day Kępa Młyńska), in exchange of his feudal rights over Zębice (south-west from Oława).
 The fishermen living in Małkowice (present-day ul.
 Rybacka), in accordance to ancient Polish law were charged with the task of protecting the Ducal Castle along the riverside.
-By the turn of the thirteenth century, the defenceless populous living in the pastures of the Brzeg Plain began to relocate into the fortified Visoke breg, building up a new osiedle around the present-day streets of: Łokietka, Piastowska and Trzech Kotwic (extending south-east).
+By the turn of the thirteenth century, the defenceless populace living in the pastures of the Brzeg Plain began to relocate into the fortified Visoke breg, building up a new osiedle around the present-day streets of: Łokietka, Piastowska and Trzech Kotwic (extending south-east).
 The osiedle was documented as Stary Brzeg (Antiqua Brega; Alt Brieg), to be renamed Wieś Brzeska: Brygischedorf (c.
 1329) and villa Bregensis in c.
 1339.
 To the west of the fortified centre of Brzeg, the settlement of Rataje (a separate village until 1975) as the former village's etymology suggests, centered around the upkeep of the ducal pastures.

-Middle Ages and Early Modern period

 The town received German town law in 1250 from the Wrocław Duke Henry III the White.
-The foundation was carried out by the three lokators, Gerkinus of Goldberg, Ortlif and Heinrich of Reichenbach.
+The foundation was carried out by the three lokators, Gerkinus of Złotoryja, Ortlif and Heinrich of Reichenbach (Dzierżoniów).
 From the emblem of Heinrich of Reichenbach the town also got its coat of arms.
 While in power, Henry III, granted the town (by a singular payment) the forest around the locality of Lubsza.
 His successor, Henryk IV the Righteous regulated the town's church affairs, as well as renouncing his patronage over St. Mary's Church (Kościół Św.
 Marii Panny), located west of the town's western boundary.
 The church was granted to the Order of Saint John, subsequently founding the Church of St. Nicholas in 1292.
 The town was fortified in 1297.

-From 1311 to 1675 Brzeg was the capital of a Lower Silesian duchy (Duchy of Brzeg) ruled by the Piast dynasty, a branch of the dukes of Lower Silesia, one of whom built a castle in 1341.
-The Duchy became part of the Kingdom of Bohemia in 1329.
+From 1311 to 1675 Brzeg was the capital of a Lower Silesian duchy (Duchy of Brzeg) ruled by a local line of the Polish Piast dynasty, one of whom built a castle in 1341.
+The Duchy became a fief of the Kingdom of Bohemia in 1329.
 The town was burned by the Hussites in 1428 and soon afterwards rebuilt.